-Tallest Monolithic Statue.
+1. Tallest Monolithic Statue.
 The idol of Bahubali in Shravanbelgola is known to be one of the tallest monolithic structures in the world.
-This 57 feet granite statue is believed to have been carved and built-in 983 AD by Chamunda-Raya the ruler of the Ganga dynasty.
+This 57 feet granite statue is believed to have been carved and built in 983 AD by Chamunda-Raya, the ruler of the Ganga dynasty.

-Rituals of the Anointment Ceremony.
+2. Rituals of the Anointment Ceremony.
 On this occasion, the statue of Bahubali is bathed and purified with water sandalwood paste, flowers, turmeric, milk, vermilion, and sugarcane juice.
 Devotees walk up the side structures to reach the top of the idol and offer flowers.
 Besides flowers and edible items, people also offer silver and gold coins as a mark of respect.
-A parade is also carried out from Bhagavan Chandranath Swami Basadi to Rathnagiri.
+A parade is also carried out from Bhagavan Chandranath Swami Basadi to Ratnagiri.

 3. 1008 Vessels.
 The Mahamastakabhisheka of Bahubali is done with 1,008 kalashas.
 The volunteers then use these vessels to distribute the prasad or god’s offerings amongst the devotees and visitors.

 By Road.
-Shravanbelagola is well connected via road network hence people may consider traveling by road.
+Shravanbelagola is well connected via road networks hence people may consider travelling by road.
 One option is to get on an inter-state tourist bus to reach the holy site and the other is to drive to the place in your personal vehicle.
 From Coimbatore, you are required to cover approx. 285 km via NH 150A, from Mysuru nearly 85 km via SH47 and NH150A, and from Halebeedu approx. 80km via SH 21 and NH 75.

 By Rail.
 Shravanabelagola Railway Station is where you have to deboard the train to visit the popular Shravanbelagola Temple.
 The station is nearly 4km away from the town and after deboarding the train one can either take a taxi or get on a local bus to reach the town.
-Trains from all parts of the country arrive here hence you may consider traveling by train if looking for a budget-friendly travel option.
+Trains from all parts of the country arrive here hence you may consider travelling by train if looking for a budget-friendly travel option.